Thousand Oaks Proctology

 Introduction to Banding Hemorrhoids

-Sitz Bath – Sitz baths are shallow baths where you sit in the water up to your hips and are filled with warm water and epsom salts.
-The bowls are placed over the toilet to make it more comfortable than a traditional bathtub, especially when recovering from a hemorrhoid banding or surgery.
+• Soak in sitz baths.
+Sitz baths are warm, shallow baths filled with Epsom salts.
+I recommend patients sit in the water up to their hips when recovering from a hemorrhoid banding or surgery.
 Taking a sitz bath one to two times a day, or after every bowel movement, will help relieve any pain in the area.

-Avoid Heavy Lifting – Any type of straining, both in the bathroom and out, will cause unnecessary stress to the hemorrhoids while you are healing.
-Like with other surgeries, take time to rest and avoid any heavy lifting.
-Although hemorrhoid banding is a simple procedure, it takes time for bodies to heal.
+• Avoid Heavy Lifting.
+Any lifting or straining, both in the bathroom and out, will cause unnecessary stress to the hemorrhoids.
+Although hemorrhoid banding is a simple procedure, bodies take time to heal.

 Side Effects of Hemorrhoid Banding